shumwaymark/sentinelcam/README.rst

 neural network as the foundation for a solution.
 This model transforms a facial image into a set of numeric embeddings which describe an 128-dimension unit hypersphere representing the face.
-These values support a comparison based on the Euclidean distance between two faces such that the greater the distance, the more likely they are taken from two from different faces.
+These values support a comparison based on the Euclidean distance between two faces such that the greater the distance, the more likely they are taken from two from different individuals.

-These embeddings are used to train an SVM classifier based on the face captures taken from known individuals.
+These embeddings are used to train an SVM classifier based on the face captures collected from known individuals.

-Whenever the probabability of the determined result from the model falls below a confidence threshold, this distance metric is used as an additional confirmation.
+Whenever the probability of the determined result from the model falls below a confidence threshold, a measurement using an Euclidean distance calculation is implemented as an additional confirmation.
+Distance is evaluated against a baseline representation kept for each known individual.
 The fallback approach is implemented by a search for the closest comparable known face.

 In turn, this distance metric then also helps to quickly identify and remember newly introduced faces.